Marcin-Cechowski/teams/README.md

 A tiny Windows console app to help prevent Microsoft Teams from going "Away" by:
 - Keeping the system/display awake (Windows Execution State)
-- Optionally simulating minimal user input (subtle mouse jiggle or SHIFT key tap)
+- Optionally simulating minimal user input (subtle mouse jiggle, left click, or SHIFT key tap)
 - Idle-aware: only simulates input if you've been idle longer than a threshold

 ## Build